EsotericSoftware/spine-runtimes/spine-libgdx/README.md

 mvn install
 ```

-Up until Spine 4.0, the version number is composed of the editor number at the time of release of the Maven artifact plus a patch number at the end.
-E.g. `4.0.18.1` means editor version `4.0.18`, and patch version `1` for the runtime.
-The editor version is updated everytime a new editor release is performed, the patch version is updated everytime a new fix or enhancement is released in the runtime.

-Starting from Spine 4.1, the version number is composed of the corresponding editor `major.minor` version, and runtime update version for the runtime.
+The version number is composed of the corresponding editor `major.minor` version, and runtime update version for the runtime.
 E.g. `4.1.10` means editor version 4.1, runtime update version 10.
 All runtime versions are compatible with the exports from the correspongind `major.minor` editor version.

 ### Maven